A static mixer is a precision engineered device for the continuous mixing of fluid materials.

 As the streams move through the mixer, the non-moving elements continuously blend the materials.
-Complete mixing depends on many variables including the fluids’ properties, tube inner diameter, number of elements and their design.
+Complete mixing depends on many variables including the fluids’ properties and tube inner diameter.
+Other variables include number of elements and their design.
 Also, the housed-elements mixer’s fixed, typically helical elements can simultaneously produce patterns of flow division and radial mixing:

 - Flow division: In laminar flow, a processed material divides at the leading edge of each element of the mixer and follows the channels created by the element shape.
-At each succeeding element, the two channels are further divided, resulting in an exponential increase in stratification.
-The number of striations produced is 2n where ‘n’ is the number of elements in the mixer.
+At each succeeding element, the two channels are further divided. this results in an exponential increase in stratification.
+Also, the number of striations produced is 2n where ‘n’ is the number of elements in the mixer.

 - Radial mixing: In either turbulent flow or laminar flow, rotational circulation of a processed material around its own hydraulic center in each channel of the mixer causes radial mixing of the material.
-Processed material is intermixed to reduce or eliminate radial gradients in temperature, velocity and material composition.
+Finally, processed material is intermixed to reduce or eliminate radial gradients in temperature, velocity and material composition.

 Applications for Static Mixers

 Today, static mixers are used for a wide range of different applications in many different market segments.
 A common application is mixing two-component adhesives (e.g., epoxy) and sealants (see Resin casting).
 In addition, other applications include wastewater treatment and chemical processing.